hapax/hapax.github.io/assets/chuzenji.md

 in the arrangement of their parts?
 That would make ruin an aesthetic phenomenon like beauty.
-But disharmony is different from beauty, since easier to achieve; to paraphrase the opening lines of *Anna Karenina*, there are many ways to decay.
-Or, to paraphrase the second law of thermodynamics, decay is entropically preferred, since there are many more ways to do that than look good.
+But disharmony is different from beauty, since easier to achieve; to paraphrase the opening lines of *Anna Karenina*, or the second law of thermodynamics, there are many more ways to fall apart than look good.
 Harmony is a vanishing sliver of phase space, and ruin is the freedom of matter from our conceits of order.